tucats/gopackages/compiler/README.md

 The `break` statement cannot be used outside of a `for` loop.

 ## continue
-The `continue` statement exits from the currently running loop, as if the loop had restarted with the next iteration.
+The `continue` statement exits from the current iteration of the loop, as if the loop had restarted with the next iteration.

     for i := 0; i < 10; i = i + 1 {
         if i == 5 {